Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 Can Guinea Pigs Eat Celery Strings?

-Yes, guinea pigs can eat celery strings.
+For sure.
+Guinea pigs can eat celery strings.

-They use their teeth to take small bites of food; for that reason, eating the celery strings shouldn’t be difficult for your guinea pig.
+Your guinea pig has sharp teeth that can munch through coarse hay.
+They use their teeth to take small bites of food, so eating the celery strings shouldn’t be difficult.

-What is the Nutritional Value of Celery?
+What Is the Nutritional Value of Celery?

 - Calories: 15 (Calories from fat 0)